 **For tax deduction purposes, the total of all employer contributions (profit sharing, employer match and/or safe harbor) cannot exceed 25% of total participant covered compensation.

-The total of all employee and employer contributions cannot exceed 100% of a participant’s compensation or $56,000 annually ($62,000 for participants 50 or older).
-This limit is indexed annually by IRS.
+The total of all employee and employer contributions cannot exceed 100% of a participant’s compensation or $58,000 annually ($63,500 for participants 50 or older).

 Employer contribution formulas can be designed based on the Employer’s objective.